mayabenowitz/biohacking-simulations/README.md

 # biomembrane-dynamics
-Auto Regressive Moving Average (ARMA) model applied to biological membranes simulated with Gromacs and VMD.
+Auto Regressive Moving Average (ARMA) model applied to biological membranes simulated with Gromacs and visualized with VMD.